What is First Friends?

 How Can I Join?

-Please complete the form below by September 8, 2017 at 5pm.
-The ISSS staff will facilitate partner matches as best possible.
-Partners will be notified of their First Friend match before the Sunday, September 24th, 2017 MATCH DAY PICNIC.
+Please complete this form by September 20, 2019 at 5pm.
+ISSS staff will facilitate partner matches as best possible.
+Participants will be notified of their First Friend match by October 4th.
+The Meet and Greet Picnic will be held on Sunday, October 13th, 2019 at 2:00-4pm at Fannie Mae Dees Park.